Istanbul Photography Walks

-With a simple cross over to the other side of the street we dive into another world, a neglected area called Yeldegirmen and amongst the tattered art deco buildings, facing the majestic Haydarpasa train station, we find a series of gigantic surreal murals commissioned by the Kadikoy municipality, for an art festival in 2013.
+With a simple cross over to the other side of the street we dive into another world, a neglected area, now becoming trendy and frequented by artists, called Yeldegirmen.
+Among the tattered buildings, facing the majestic Haydarpasa train station, we find a series of gigantic surreal murals commissioned by the Kadikoy municipality, for an art festival in 2013.

-A dolmus ride away we enter the district of Uskudar, walking down the hill we come to the lovely village of Kuzguncuk known for many things, it’s long history of religious tolerance, a hub for intellectuals and black sea villagers, a soft Bosphorus breeze and it’s traditional wooden houses looking over city garden.
+A short ride away we enter the district of Uskudar, walking down the hill we come to the lovely village of Kuzguncuk known for many things, it’s long history of religious tolerance, a hub for intellectuals, black sea villagers, a soft Bosphorus breeze and it’s traditional wooden houses looking over city garden.
 With some advance notice, the local synagogue will open it’s doors to us.

 We can then stop for a tea by the Bosphorus near the famous Izmet Baba Meyhane (tavern) before returning to Üsküdar for the ferries.